maptiler/manual/usage.rst

 Watch progress in a frontend
 --------

 MapTiler can produce progress easily parsed in a frontend application.
-Simply use the first argument `-progress` and application output the progress on the standard output in the TSV (tabulator separated values) format: Stage \t Percentage \t Iteration \t Total.
+Simply use the first argument `-progress` and application output the progress on the standard output in the TSV (tabulator separated values) format: Stage TAB Percentage TAB Iteration TAB Total

 Example: ::